Module Code

 Selection is on the basis of the information provided on your UCAS form.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

 For applicants offering Irish Leaving Certificate, please note that performance at Junior Certificate is taken into account.
-Last year the initial Junior Certificate profile to qualify to be made an offer was 3B/3 Higher Merit and 3C/3 Merit grades.
+The initial Junior Certificate profile to qualify for an offer is one grade B/Higher Merit plus four grade C/Merits.
 The Selector also checks that any specific entry requirements in terms of Leaving Certificate subjects can be satisfied.
-This threshold may be lowered as the cycle progresses depending upon the number and quality of applications.
-The final threshold is not usually determined until late in the admissions cycle, so there may be a delay in processing applicants who do not meet the initial threshold.
+The final threshold varies from year to year depending on competition for places.

 Offers are normally made on the basis of three A-levels.
 Two subjects at A-level plus two at AS are also considered.
 The offer for repeat candidates is set in terms of three A-levels and may be one grade higher than for first time applicants.
 Grades may be held from the previous year.